rtpn2000/scalingSugarscape_slurm_deltaCPU/README.md

 timesteps: int
     Set the number of timesteps the simulation runs.
-    Note: Value of -1 causes simulation to run forever or until there are no more living agents.
+    Note: A value of -1 causes the simulation to run forever or until there are no more living agents.
     Default: 200

 Other JSON Configurable Options: